Welcome to the East Bloomfield United Methodist Church

 Our Vision Statement:

-To live this Gospel message through worship, study, and service of all God's people through feeding the hungry, comforting the lonely, and welcoming EveryBody to the message of love in Christ.
+To live this Gospel message through worship, study, and service in justice for all God's people through our God blessed gifts and graces as we feed the hungry, comfort the lonely, and welcome EveryBody to the message of love in Christ.

 What we Believe: